-IDA GREATHOUSE (posthumous 1997): Born in 1952, as mother and activist she drew national attention to the needs of herself and of others living with AIDS.
+IDA GREATHOUSE (posthumous 1997): As mother and activist she drew national attention to the needs of herself and of others living with AIDS.
 She advocated visibly for increased AIDS funding and for special programs for women and children with AIDS.
 For this, she was selected as a Friend of the Community.
-She died in 1995.
+Born in 1952, she died in 1995.

 PEG GREY (1992, now deceased): She provided key leadership over two decades in building lesbian and gay athletic programs and organizations and in organizing lesbian and gay teachers, besides being a champion athlete herself.
-She died of multiple myeloma in 2007.
+She helped in creating the annual Proud To Run race against AIDS, in forming Frontrunners Chicago, and in organizing Team Chicago.
+Born in 1945 in Chicago, she died in Hinsdale of complications from multiple myeloma in 2007.